mele13/PAMN/S4 - Elección de una arquitectura/README.md

 3. Financial Application for a Large Corporation: Hexagonal Architecture
 4. Health and Wellness Platform for Hospitals: Clean Architecture
 5. Prototype Application for a Hackathon: Model-View-Presenter (MVP)

+**Please Note: This project is developed solely for a university project.**